 Try thinking along the lines of colorful floor-to-ceiling tiles, built-in seating and sleek, concealed pipework.
 A true wet room without any panels provides you with more room to move, and an open-layout is easier to keep clean than a regular shower.

-Wet rooms are a big project to take on, however.
+However, wet rooms are a big project to take on when it comes to bathroom ideas.
 The tanking process to ensure your room is completely watertight can be a significant upheaval, not to mention costly, too.
 You may want to weigh this up against the longevity of the space, as a wet room’s seamless design makes it a great option for accessibility and future-proofing your home for years to come.

 - See: Bathroom ideas – 30 stylish decor ideas for washrooms, ensuites and more